25 Top-Rated Tourist Attractions in Washington State

 9. Mount St. Helens National Volcanic Monument

-When Mount St. Helens explosively erupted on May 18th, 1980, it reduced the peak by 1,300 feet and leveled much of the surrounding area.
-A cloud of ash rose 13 miles into the air.
-Almost 150 square miles of forest were destroyed, houses were overwhelmed by masses of water and mud, and 57 people lost their lives.
+Mount St. Helens erupted on May 18th, 1980, reducing its peak by 1,300 feet and leveling much of the surrounding area.
+A cloud of ash rose 13 miles into the air, houses were overwhelmed by masses of water and mud, and almost 150 square miles of forest were destroyed.
+And most tragically, 57 people lost their lives.

-The landscape of Mount St. Helens today is still rebounding from the massive event.
+Mount St. Helens's landscape is still rebounding from the massive event.
 Today, visitors are encouraged to learn more about the geological processes underway at the Mount St. Helens National Volcanic Monument.

 A bucket-list adventure at Mount St. Helens is hiking/climbing all the way up to the remaining crater.
 This challenging endeavor is usually done from the Climber's Bivouac trailhead on the south side of the mountain.
 Permits are required for any summit attempt on Mount St. Helens.